 Gingerbread caramel sauce tastes like all the wonderful spices of the holidays in molten sugar heaven.
 Use this as a dessert sauce, for ice cream or just as a dip for apples or cookies.

+Gingerbread caramel sauce is in my top ten.
+Really!
+My list of favorite recipes changes all the time.
+I get in moods.
 But there’s usually a few that linger in the top 5 or 10 for a while.
-Like years.
+Maybe years.

 - 3 cups sugar

 - 1½ tablespoon light corn syrup

 - 1½ cups heavy cream

 - 1½ teaspoon ground cinnamon

 - In a large saucepan combine sugar, water and light corn syrup.
 Bring to a boil, stirring, until the sugar is dissolved.
 Wash down crystals inside the pan with a wet pastry brush.
 Cook, without stirring, until an amber caramel forms, about 6 min.
 Remove from heat; stir in heavy cream and butter.
 Caramel will bubble.

 - Stir in cinnamon, ginger and cloves, pour into small glass jars; let cool.
 Refrigerate for up to 2 months.

 Newest recipes from Tara Teaspoon!